Gmina Kolbudy

 Gmina Kolbudy is a rural gmina (administrative district) in Gdańsk County, Pomeranian Voivodeship, in northern Poland.
 Its seat is the village of Kolbudy, which lies approximately 11 km west of Pruszcz Gdański and 15 km south-west of the regional capital Gdańsk.

-The gmina covers an area of 82.8 km2, and as of 2006 its total population is 12,042.
+The gmina covers an area of 82.8 km2, and as of 2006 its total population was 12,042.
 It is divided into 20 sołectwos.
 Its largest village is Kowale.